oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Implement the first simple endpoint

     Create a new directory in the directory `src/main/java/com/example/accounts` called `controller`.
-In that new directory, create a new Java file called `AccountsController.java`.
+In that new directory, create a new Java file called `AccountController.java`.
 When prompted for the type, choose **class**.

     Your new file should look like this: